archetype-themes/plugin-theme-component/docs/Archie.md

 ## CLI Components

-Archetype Themes' CLI interacts with multiple component types: ComponentsComponents (Snippets), Component Collections and Themes.
+Archetype Themes' CLI interacts with multiple component types: Components, Snippets, Component Collections, and Themes.

-You can easily create and maintain a Collection of Components to share amongst your Themes.
+You can create and maintain a Collection of Components to share amongst your Themes.
 Collections are structured as a Node.js Monorepo of child repositories of Components and shared elements in their respective workspaces.

 ### Please read the following guides to help you on your journey